Sequential Randomization Tests Using e-values: Applications for trial monitoring: Introduction

 \citet{pmlr-v177-duan22a} introduced interactive rank testing by betting (i-bet), which tests treatment effects by wagering on treatment assignments given observed outcomes.
 The intuition is discussed by \cite{ramdas2021game}.
 Under the null hypothesis, randomization ensures that assignments are independent of outcomes, so no betting strategy can systematically accumulate wealth.

+\citet{sokolova2026evalues} recently developed a practitioner-oriented framework for e-value monitoring in adaptive clinical trials, including design-calibrated binary e-processes and an open-source implementation in the \texttt{evalinger} package.
+Their work emphasizes a design-calibrated view of e-process construction: the betting strategy is chosen to optimize expected evidence growth under a prespecified clinically meaningful alternative.
+This connects to growth-rate-optimal (GROW) wagering in the broader e-value literature \citep{ramdas2025}, and provides the central external contrast for the present work: e-RT is effect-size agnostic by default, while design-calibrated wagers are treated here as optional efficiency tools rather than as prerequisites for monitoring.

-We propose e-RT (e-value Randomized Trial), a family of methods for prospective sequential monitoring of randomized trials.
-Like i-bet \citep{pmlr-v177-duan22a}, e-RT uses betting martingales for inference, but differs in key respects: e-RT monitors sequentially as patients enroll rather than analyzing completed trial data; it requires no covariates or working models; and it uses adaptive betting fractions derived from running outcome estimates rather than fixed wagers.
-This yields methods with minimal assumptions suitable for real-time trial monitoring.
+We propose e-RT, an e-value randomization-test framework for prospective monitoring of randomized trials.
+Like i-bet \citep{pmlr-v177-duan22a}, e-RT uses betting martingales for inference, but monitors as patients enroll, requires no covariates or working models for validity, and can learn default wager policies from accumulating data rather than fixing them by a hypothesized effect size.
+Design-calibrated wagers are added as optional efficiency modes, not as the defining feature of the method.

-We present five variants: the binary e-RT for event/no-event outcomes; e-RTd for deaths-only monitoring (requiring no survivor tracking); e-RTc for continuous endpoints; e-RTs for time-to-event data; and e-RTms for multi-state trajectory data.
-All share the same validity proof---the expected wealth multiplier is exactly 1 under the null---but differ in how they translate outcome data into wagers.
-We also discuss the principled asymmetry in betting strategy design: why sparse-update methods (survival, deaths-only) can afford aggressive fixed wagers while dense-update methods (binary, continuous) require conservative adaptive strategies.
+We describe three active variants: e-RTb for binary event/no-event outcomes; e-RTe for event-only monitoring (requiring no non-event tracking); and e-RTc for continuous endpoints.
+All active variants share the same validity proof---the expected wealth multiplier is exactly 1 under the null---but differ in how they translate outcome data into wagers.
+We also distinguish the randomization-based validity engine from the wager policy.
+The default adaptive policies preserve effect-size agnosticism.
+Prespecified design alternatives can be used to choose more aggressive wagers when those assumptions are credible, but this is an efficiency choice rather than a validity requirement.
+This distinction is especially relevant when comparing sparse event-only updates with dense every-patient updates.